Rudd-O/qubes-shared-folders/README.md

 Download and install to your template:

 * the latest `qubes-shared-folders` `x86_64` package
+* all the dependencies of the package in the repository

 Download and install to your dom0:

 * `policycoreutils` using `sudo qubes-dom0-update policycoreutils`
 * the latest `qubes-shared-folders-dom0` `noarch` package
+* all the dependencies of the package in the repository

 Shut off your template qube and restart any qubes you plan to share folders to or from.